Foued Kadir: Club career

 Born in Martigues, Kadir began his career in the youth ranks of his hometown club, Martigues.
 At the age of 18, after numerous problems during his time with the club, he contemplated quitting football to become a police officer.
 After leaving the club, he played briefly for two amateur sides, AS Gignac and Stade Beaucairois, before joining Troyes' reserve team.
 After a season and a half with Troyes, he joined Championnat National side Cannes where he would spend the next three seasons.

 In June 2007, Kadir went on trial with Ligue 2 side Amiens.
 In July 2009, he started training with Valenciennes of Ligue 1 and two weeks later signed a two-year contract with the club.

 On 2 January 2013, Kadir moved to Marseille for a transfer fee €500,000, signing a three-and-a-half-year contract with the club.
 He was subsequently loaned to Rennes and Real Betis, signing an obligatory permanent contract with the latter after its promotion to La Liga.

 On 31 August 2016, free agent Kadir signed for Getafe.
 The following 5 January, he moved to fellow league team Alcorcón.

 International career

-Kadir was called up by Algeria at the Under-23 level for a training camp in France.
-He has been named in the preliminary squad for Algeria's 2010 World Cup campaign.
-On 28 May 2010, Kadir made his debut for the Algerian national team in a friendly against the Republic of Ireland.
+Kadir was called up to the Algeria U23 national team for a training camp in France.
+He was named in the preliminary squad for Algeria's 2010 World Cup campaign.
+On 28 May 2010, Kadir made his debut for the Algeria national team in a friendly against the Republic of Ireland.